sib-swiss/termal/doc/manual.md

 Features under consideration

+* showing translations of DNA sequences, where possible
-* Showing a phylogeny in the left pane
+* showing a phylogeny in the left pane
-* Simple edits (removing empty columns)
+* simple edits (removing empty columns)
-* Saving parts of the alignments
+* saving parts of the alignments
+* SAM/BAM pileups as a new "alignment" type (à la `samtools tview`).

 ---